Convert scanned PDFs to editable Word files online with OCR. Upload from your device, Drive, Dropbox, or OneDrive and download a DOCX in seconds.

 Converting it to Word means turning those images into real, editable text using OCR.
 OCR (Optical Character Recognition) recognizes the shapes of letters and digits and re-creates the content as Word-compatible text.

-How To Fix Issues When Converting Scanned PDFs
+Security and Privacy When Converting Scanned PDFs

-Can You Convert Scanned PDFs to Word on Mobile?
+FAQs About Converting Scanned PDFs to Word

 1. Can you convert a scanned PDF to Word for free?